kipropbrian/zentime-extention/readme.md

 # Zentime Extension

-Zentime Extension is a simple tool for blocking websites for one hour.
+Zentime Extension is a simple tool for blocking websites for 10 hours.

 ## Features